planety/prologue/docs/quickstart.md

 Then let's look at `hello` function.
 It generates html or plain text or json or something else sent to our HTTP server.
 The parameter `ctx` is of `Context` type. `Context` carries all things which we can use in our handler in each request.
 It contains `request` information from HTTP server, `response` information which we transfer to HTTP server Correspondingly and other useful attributes.
 In the body of function, we can find `resp` macros. `resp` is handy for generating response we need.
 It is equal to `ctx.response = initResponse("<h1>Hello, Prologue!</h1>")`.

 Next let's configure our application.
 For this basic example, we use default settings.
 You can specify parameters of `newSettings` too.
-For example change `port` attibute or set `debug` flag.
+For example change `port` attribute or set `debug` flag.

 Next add route to our application. `"/"` is the URL we can visit in the web browser. `Hello` is the handler which processes the request from the web browser and sends `"<h1>Hello, Prologue!</h1>"` to the web browser.